-My Goruck Light Packing list and Principle of Organization
+My GORUCK Light Packing list and Principle of Organization

+The following picture shows everything I brought to the challenge.
 How I pack turns out to work really well for the event.
 The two improvements I would do is to (1) pack another bladder, and (2) pack another pair of shoes (light weight is fine).
-The following picture shows everything I brought to the challenge.

 I’ll go over how I actually setup my ruck in the following section.
 The key thing is, I did not overpack.
 It is not a week-long camping trip.
-Bring the essentials, and have some spares for the essentials 🙂
+Bring the essentials, and have some spares of the essentials 🙂

 Principle in organizing and packing for an event

 Normally, I try to pack efficiently and systematically.
 Packing for a GORUCK event is similar, but with some unique priorities:

 There might be times where the cadre make you dump everything out of the pack.
 Then -very- quickly put everything back into the ruck.
 The easier the system and organization, the better.
 Some people over-complicated their setup, so when it was time to unpack and re-pack, there was no time to put it back together in the very specific order they were in.
 Keep it simple.

 Most rucks/packs have multiple compartments.
 Certain items that has to be accessed quickly should be stored alone, so there is no ‘digging around’ when you need it (e.g., headlamp, gloves).

 3. Essential items?
 Two is one, and one is none